mbuczko/cerber-roles/README.md

 1. Request is a cookie-based user-originated one.

-   In this scenario, principal initialized and stored in context by cerber's `wrap-authorized` middleware keeps its own roles and permissions calculated upon the roles.
+   In this scenario, subject initialized and stored in context by cerber's `wrap-authorized` middleware keeps its own roles and permissions calculated upon the roles.

 2. Request is a token-based client-originated one.